After years of waiting for Netflix’s Knights of Sidonia Season 3, the anime sequel has finally been confirmed — but it’s a Knights of Sidonia movie!

 The CAPSULE music group is performing the Knights of Sidonia movie theme song.
 The preview trailer that was released in early July 2020 included the promotional insert song “Utsusemi.”

 The Klockworx company is responsible for distribution.
-There is no word on if Knights of Sidonia: The Star Where Love is Spun will arrive in Japanese theaters (the first season was released as a recap film in theaters in 2015) or if it will screen exclusively on streaming platforms.
+The Knights of Sidonia: Love Woven in the Stars will premiere in Japanese theaters (the first season was released as a recap film in theaters in 2015).

 What is currently unknown is Netflix’s role, if any, in the Knights of Sidonia movie.
 The first two seasons were 24 episodes combined, and they streamed on Netflix U.S. in 2014 and 2015, respectively.